Attachment Styles, Explained Simply

 More from this hub

-The five love languages idea has spread further than most relationship frameworks.
-This piece looks at what the model actually gets right, where its simplifications hurt, and how to use it in real conversations.
+The five love languages idea has traveled further than most relationship frameworks.
+Here's what it actually gets right, where the simplifications hurt, and how to use it in real conversations.